 YSL Residences, Canada’s tallest address and Yonge Street’s monumental new Cresford landmark.
 The epitome of luxury living, designed to elevate the fortunate few who will call it home.

 The proposed 98-storey mixed-use tower at Yonge and Gerrard will be the tallest residential building in Canada.
 For a project of this scale and vision, Cresford has tapped the expertise of one of the world’s most highly regarded architecture firms, New York based Kohn Pedersen Fox, renowned for designing the tallest towers in various countries.
 Celebrated worldwide for their design excellence and innovative buildings, KPF will complement Cresford’s commitment to quality, design and luxury, and the partnership will deliver a new landmark building that will further raise the profile of Yonge Street and put Canada on the world stage.

 LIVING IN CHURCH-YONGE CORRIDOR

 Downtown Toronto residents come from a myriad of different backgrounds, and span the entire spectrum of the socio-economic scale.
 There is a large number of rental accommodations in this neighbourhood.
 This reflects the mobility of the population, which is comprised mostly of singles and couples.
 Ryerson University is helping to reshape Toronto’s downtown east core having recently purchased landmark buildings to expand their campus.
 One of these acquisitions is the former Maple Leaf Gardens which has been renamed Mattamy Athletic Centre and now serves as the home of the Ryerson University Sports and Recreation Centre.
 New condo developments are springing up all over the Church-Yonge Corridor which is gradually changing the character of this downtown neighbourhood from urban grit to City chic.

-This development is located in park heaven, with 12 parks and a long list of recreation facilities within a 10 minute walk.
+This development is located in park heaven, with 12 parks and 8 recreation facilities within a 15 min walk.